Esgrove/othellogame/othello_cpp/README.md

 ## Build

-Use the provided script to automatically build the app using CMake.
+Use the provided script to automatically build the app using CMake:

 ```shell
 ./build.sh